 High Friction Surfacing

-WJ Group are the leading UK contractor providing an extensive range of High Friction Surfacing (HFS) surfacing with the experience to recommend and deliver the best solution to meet the specific needs of the client.
+WJ Group is the leading UK contractor providing an extensive range of High Friction Surfacing (HFS) surfacing with the experience to recommend and deliver the best solution to meet the specific needs of the client.

 HFS was originally developed by the London County Council, the Police and Shell in the 1960s in response to high rates of skid related collisions causing injury and death in London.
 The first HFS system was based on a 2 component bitumen extended epoxy binder and subsequently named ‘Shellgrip’.